-With that in mind, we’ve chosen the best waterproof trousers out there for when you need that extra warmth and protection from incessant rain.
+To help you find the perfect pair, we’ve chosen the best waterproof trousers out there for when you need that extra warmth and protection from incessant rain and puddles.

 What to look for when buying waterproof trousers